escartian/FitByte/README.md

 Go to your prefered browser and enter http://localhost:3000 into the url input field to access the website after successfully starting the server.
 This will take you to the home page.

 To use FitByte, register an account, log in, and start a workout.
-You can view exercises and previous workouts from the home page without registering.
+You can also look at the exersizes and start an empty workout (manually add each exersize) or repeat a workout from the workout templates.
 ## Contributing
 Please contact the owner of this repository if you wish to contribute